Meet Our Celebrated Faculty Leaders

 Robert C. Knoeppel is a longtime educator and noted scholar on educational finance innovation, school finance, accountability policy and leadership.
 He began his career in Virginia working as a school counselor, administrator and coach for the public school system.
 Knoeppel started in higher education full time in 2004 at the University of Kentucky.
 Over the course of his career, he has authored more than 100 refereed journal publications, book chapters, technical reports and conference papers and co-authored the textbook “Financing education in a climate of change.”
 He has served with multiple professional associations, including the National Education Finance Academy, where he was recently installed as president.
 That organization honored him with its Scholarly Paper of the Year Award for three consecutive years.
 Prior to joining William & Mary in 2020, Knoeppel served as dean of the University of South Florida’s College of Education.
 He holds both a master’s and doctorate from the University of Virginia.

 Ph.D., University of Central Florida

-Jessica L. Martin is an assistant clinical professor in the Online Clinical Mental Health Counseling program at William & Mary.
+Jessica L. Martin is the Online M.Ed in Counseling Program Coordinator and an assistant clinical professor in the Online Clinical Mental Health Counseling program at William & Mary.
 Dr. Martin is a certified rehabilitation counselor and has a clinical background in disability and clinical mental health counseling.
 She is a native of North Carolina and is a graduate of University of Central Florida’s counselor education Ph.D. program.
 Her primary area of research interest is in post-secondary transition services for Black youth with disabilities.
 Her work examines how entrepreneurial training and vocational exposure positively impacts career interest, pursuit, and retention of this population.

 Ph.D., University of Central Florida, 2014